 Exposure: Full sun to Part Sun

-Fauna: Wasps, host to 2 moth species, small bees and beetles
+Fauna: High pollinator value--wasps, host to 2 moth species, small bees and beetles

 Seeds: Nutlets surrounded by papery bracts